focallocal/fl-maps/README.md

 fl-master branch: https://focallocal.org
 fl-sleeper: https://brightertomorrowmap.com

-Making Suggestions: Please post suggested improvements in the meteor-maps channel in Slack so that other devs can comment their thoughts, suggestions, and keep track of changes in the codebase.
+**Making Suggestions:** Please post suggested improvements in the meteor-maps channel in Slack so that other devs can comment their thoughts, suggestions, and keep track of changes in the codebase.
 If/when approved make an issue in Github ready for coding to begin.

+**Copying changes with git "git cherry-pick":** As mentioned above, changes to the codebase are done to the master branch and copy/pasted onto the fl-sleeper branch in a separate PR.
+Copy/pasting can be done directly through the CLI as follows:

+1. Make a note of your commit id in the master branch.
+Assuming the most recent commit is the one you want to copy:

+    `git log -1`

+2. Checkout the latest fl-sleeper branch onto which you want to copy across the changes

+    `git checkout <TARGET-BRANCH-NAME>`

+3. Use "git cherry-pick" to apply the exact insertions and deletions from your master branch commit, onto the target fl-sleeper branch that you have just checked out

+    `git cherry-pick <COMMIT ID>`

+4. This will copy across the changes without affecting any other files.
+In the very unlikely scenario there are conflicts you would need to resolve these before the cherry-pick executes.
+Note: if there is more than one commit to copy across, you need to include all relevant commit IDs in the command.

 ## Setting Up The Development Environment